-This online training series provides a general overview of the Linux operating system.
+This series provides a general overview of the Linux operating system.
 Topics include partitioning and the boot process, basic system configuration, file management, and text stream processing.
-The series also covers user management, group management, and file permissions.
-Administrative tasks covered in this series include basic job scheduling utilities, as well as system backup strategies and strategies for system documentation and user support.
+The series also covers user management, group management, and

-This Linux online training series provides 27 hours of self-paced courseware.
-This web-based training provides 1 year of unlimited access to all of the following lessons:
+This Linux online training series provides over 27 hours of self-paced courseware.
+This web-based training provides 6 months of unlimited access to all of the following lessons:

 4 .
 File System Maintenance